Federico Brancolini

-Federico Brancolini (born 14 July 2001) is an Italian professional footballer who plays as a goalkeeper for club Salernitana on loan from Empoli.
+Federico Brancolini (born 14 July 2001) is an Italian professional footballer who plays as a goalkeeper for club Empoli.

 Club career

 Brancolini is a youth product of Modena, and joined the youth academy of ACF Fiorentina in 2017.
 Brancolini made his professional debut with Fiorentina in a 4–0 Serie A win over Bologna on 29 June 2020.

 On 5 June 2022, Brancolini signed a five-year contract with Lecce.

 In August 2024, Brancolini joined Empoli on a three-year contract.

 On 19 August 2025, Brancolini moved on loan to Salernitana in Serie C, with an option to buy.